scotam/funnel/README.md

 ### :funnel-handler-time

-This is the amount of time the request took to process (excluding wait time)
+This is the amount of time the wrapped handler took to process (excluding wait time)